pabtomas/dotfiles/navy/SPEC.md

 ## Datasource object

-- **description**: A gomplate YAML Datasource.
+- **description**:
+    - A Datasource is a gomplate concept.
+Most of the time, you will find everything you need in [the gomplate documentation](https://docs.gomplate.ca/) concerning this issue.
+    - Used with the `datasources` keyword, the Datasource object have to be YAML file.
+Used with the `Register.as` keyword, the Datasource object is a JSON answer from Docker Engine.
+A Datasource has 3 available fields (each of them is described in its own section):
         - id
+        - source
+        - scope
 - **exemples**:
-    - Here an exemple of a Datasource object:
+    - Here an exemple of a Datasource object into the `datasources` list:
     ```yaml
+    source: datasources/exemple.yaml
+    id: exemple
+    scope: *
     ```
     - Here an exemple of what could be the YAML file used by the Datasource object shown above:
     ```yaml